anon767/aircontroller/README.md

 ## What is an Air Console Game

 Turn any mobile device into a game controller and put the gamescreen to your TV.
+(see as an example: https://www.airconsole.com/)

+## What to do

+this is just an educational demonstration how to develop such game.
+But it can be easily extended

 ## How to use